8

 ROI Score: 8/100 · Poor Value

-Voorhees University, a small HBCU in Denmark, South Carolina, earns an ROI score of 8 -- one of the lowest in our database, deep in the Poor Value tier.
+Voorhees University, a small HBCU in Denmark, South Carolina, earns an ROI score of 8 - one of the lowest in our database, deep in the Poor Value tier.
 The financial math here is challenging on multiple fronts.
 Tuition of $12,630 is moderate for a private nonprofit, and net price of $13,335 (~$53,340 over four years) is not extreme by industry standards.
-But median earnings six years after entry are only $22,700, climbing to $35,339 by year ten -- below typical earnings for high-school-only workers in much of the region.
-Median debt of $26,700 against $22,700 first-year earnings produces a 1.18 debt-to-earnings ratio (graduates owe more in debt than they earn in their first year), and the resulting payback period is 570.3 years -- effectively never.
+But median earnings six years after entry are only $22,700, climbing to $35,339 by year ten - below typical earnings for high-school-only workers in much of the region.
+Median debt of $26,700 against $22,700 first-year earnings produces a 1.18 debt-to-earnings ratio (graduates owe more in debt than they earn in their first year), and the resulting payback period is 570.3 years - effectively never.
 The 26% three-year repayment rate is among the lowest reported, signaling severe loan-service distress for graduates.
-Completion is 43%, which is mediocre but not the worst in this batch.
+Completion is 43%, which is mediocre but not the worst in our dataset.
 Voorhees has a meaningful HBCU mission and serves a 77% Pell-eligible student body, but the post-graduation earnings outcomes do not currently support its tuition model.
 Prospective students should price-shop carefully and consider South Carolina State (also HBCU, public) or Claflin University as alternatives.

 Voorhees University